-Table 2.7: Classes for determining the likely extent to which a benefit is being supplied.
+Table 2.7: Classes for determining the like ly extent to which a benefit is being supplied. beneficial a beneficial being supplied.

 2.2.1.7 Ecological Importance and Sensitivity (EIS)

 The method used for the EIS determination was adapted from the method as provided by DWA (1999) for floodplains.
 The method takes into consideration PES scores obtained for WET-Health as well as function and service provision to enable the assessor to determine the most representative EIS category for the wetland feature or group being assessed.
 A series of determinants for EIS are assessed on a scale of 0 to 4, where 0 indicates no importance and 4 indicates very high importance.
 The mean of the determinants is used to assign the EIS category as listed in Table 2.8 below.